EMP. These three letters may look innocent enough, but every prepper worth his or her salt should know better.

-It’s also worthy to note that the E2 comes right after the E1 blast commences.
-The secondary gamma rays and the high-energy scattered rays are produced after the reaction of the air molecules; the E2 blast comes after the E1 and lasts just 1 second.
-E2 EMPs are considered as intermediate pulses.
+It’s also important to note that the E2 comes right after the E1 blast.
+The secondary gamma rays and the high-energy scattered rays are produced after the reaction of the air molecules; the E2 blast comes after the E1 and lasts for a second.
+E2 EMP’s are considered as intermediate pulses.

 - E3 Electromagnetic Pulse